UI Automation Support for the Separator Control Type

 The following sections define the required UI Automation tree structure, properties, control patterns, and events for the Separator control type.
 The UI Automation requirements apply to all list controls, whether Windows Presentation Foundation (WPF), Win32, or Windows Forms.

-The following table depicts the and the of the UI Automation tree that pertains to separator controls and describes what can be contained in each view.
+The following table depicts the Control View and the Content View of the UI Automation tree that pertains to separator controls and describes what can be contained in each view.
 For more information on the UI Automation tree, see UI Automation Tree Overview.
-GTMTGTMT

 The following table lists the UI Automation properties whose value or definition is especially relevant to separator controls.
 For more information on UI Automation properties, see UI Automation Properties for Clients.